daddel80/notepadpp-multireplace/README.md

 ### String Handling and Visualization
 - Allows the creation and storage of search and replace strings in a list.
+- Allows enabling or disabling entries for replacement or highlighting.
 - Sets field limits of 4096 characters for "Find what:" and "Replace with:".
 - Utilizes the djb2 hash algorithm to ensure consistent color marking of unique words of a Findstring.
 - Supports over 20 distinct colors for marking.